Generalised Stretched Littlewood-Richardson Coefficients: The Behaviour of

 there are at least $(n-n')\a_i$ entries $i$ in row $a_i$ of every LR tableau of shape $\A(n)$.

 We have to investigate the $j$ ($1\leq j \leq k$) with $\a_j>\a_{j+1}$ (for example $j=k$).
-Removing in an LR tableau $\a_i$ times the entry $i$ from row $a_i$ removes more entries $j$ than $j+1$ so the new tableau can violate the lattice word condition even if there are enough entries $i$ to remove.
+Removing $\a_i$ times the entry $i$ from row $a_i$ in an LR tableau removes more entries $j$ than $j+1$ so the new tableau can violate the lattice word condition even if there are enough entries $i$ to remove.
 As calculated above the number of entries $j$ in row $a_j$ of an LR tableau of shape $\A(n)$ is at least $\l'_{a_j}-\m'_{a_1}- N +n\a_j$.
-Furthermore, the number of entries $j+1$ in an LR tableau of shape $\A(n)$ below row $a_j$ is at most $\l'_{a_j+1}+n\a_{j+1}$ since there are only so many columns below row $a_j$.
+Furthermore, the number of entries $j+1$ below row $a_j$ in an LR tableau of shape $\A(n)$ is at most $\l'_{a_j+1}+n\a_{j+1}$ since this is the number of columns below row $a_j$.
 So for the number of entries $j$ in row $a_j$ is at least as large as the number of entries $j+1$ below row $a_j$ in every LR tableau of shape $\A(n)$.
 We can solve the above inequality and get

 Since we have $\a_k>0=\a_{k+1}$ setting $j=k$ gives which is the right hand side of inequality~\eqref{eqQ'}.

 Let us set